cheelim1/go-temporal-sre/presentation/srekl-apr08-2025/images/PROMPTS.md

 ## double-billing.png

 **Prompt:**

 "A split-screen technical illustration showing a payment system failure scenario.
 On the left side, show a customer's account being charged twice for the same transaction.
 On the right side, show a stressed SRE engineer looking at error logs and multiple transaction records with identical IDs.
 Use a red color scheme to highlight the problem area, and include visual elements like duplicate transaction IDs, timestamps showing similar times, and a declining account balance.
 Style should be clean, professional, and suitable for a technical presentation."

+## non-idempotent-script.png

+**Prompt:**
+"A technical illustration showing the dangers of non-idempotent scripts in a payment processing system.
+Show multiple instances of the same bash script running simultaneously, each processing the same payment.
+Include visual elements like duplicate transaction records, a customer account being charged multiple times, and error logs.
+Use a red color scheme to highlight the problem areas.
+The style should be clean, professional infographic style with icons representing scripts, databases, and payment systems.
+Add small terminal windows showing script execution with timestamps that are very close to each other."

+## idempotency-concept.png

+**Prompt:**
+"A clean, technical infographic explaining the concept of idempotency.
+On the left side, show a non-idempotent operation with multiple executions leading to multiple different states (illustrated by different colored boxes).
+On the right side, show an idempotent operation with multiple executions all resulting in the same final state (illustrated by identical colored boxes).
+Use arrows to show the flow of operations and include mathematical notation f(f(x)) = f(x) somewhere in the image.
+Use a blue and green color scheme with clean lines and a minimalist style suitable for a technical SRE presentation."

 ## temporal-logo.png